 There are many interesting future directions.
 A logical extension of the current work is to turn on the back-reaction of the gauge field to the metric [37].
 Physically this implies that the pressure is not a function of the energy density only in the hydrodynamic regime, but also depends on the charge density.
 It would be interesting to see how features such as the contact discontinuity in the charge density change when the back reaction is taken into account.
-Including the back-reaction will also allow to study the relation of the null energy condition in the gravity dual to the dynamics of the stress tensor in the boundary theory along the lines of [56].

-One could introducing a scalar field [57] with non-trivial potential to study the effect of conformal symmetry breaking on the properties of the NESS.
-Another possibility is to investigate the effect of finite coupling corrections with simulations in Gauss-Bonnet gravity [58, 59].
-It would also be interesting to include transverse flow, in the presence of which not only the charge density, but also the energy density can develop a contact discontinuity [60].
-Furthermore, it would be interesting to compare our results against solutions recently obtained from the equations of relativistic hydrodynamics of non-perfect fluids [61].
+One could introducing a scalar field [55] with non-trivial potential to study the effect of conformal symmetry breaking on the properties of the NESS.
+Another possibility is to investigate the effect of finite coupling corrections with simulations in Gauss-Bonnet gravity [56,57].
+It would also be interesting to include transverse flow, in the presence of which not only the charge density, but also the energy density can develop a contact discontinuity [58].

-It would be very interesting to study the time evolution of HEE in membrane theory, using [52,54] as a starting point to study the long time and large scale dynamics of the entanglement entropy.
-In that case the extremal surface computation reduces to a minimisation problem that is much easier to study numerically with e.g. the Surface Evolver [62].
+It would be very interesting to study the time evolution of HEE in membrane theory, using [51,53] as a starting point to study the long time and large scale dynamics of the entanglement entropy.
+In that case the extremal surface computation reduces to a minimisation problem that is much easier to study numerically with e.g. the Surface Evolver [59].
 The current setting could be a perfect playground to employ membrane theory in non-homogeneous settings, as it would be possible to use the analytically available metric (43) in the shock region.
 Generally, such a study will provide new information on velocity bounds for the holographic shock+rarefaction wave solution.